WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 29. How to differentiate between State and Props?

 - State is the internal data of a component that can change and is managed by the component itself.
 Props are external data passed to a component from its parent component.
 State can be updated by the component, whereas props cannot be updated by the component.

+## 30. What is Lifting State Up in React?

+- Lifting state up in React refers to the process of moving state management from a child component to its parent component.
+This is done to make the state more easily accessible and manageable for the entire component tree.